mayhewsw/mayhewsw.github.io/_posts/2016-02-18-how-many-languages-per-script.md

 The leftmost script is Latin, with 513 languages.
 The x-axis is truncated at the 50th script, after which all scripts have a small number of languages (<3).

-Here are the top 10 languages:
+Here are the top 10 scripts (num languages in parens):

 1. Latin: 513
 2. Devanagari: 182